Home > Good Food > Sourdough > How To: Use + Maintain Banneton Baskets

 Everything you need to know about your banneton basket!
 Learn how to use, care for, clean, and troubleshoot the use of these proofing baskets.

 A few years ago, if you had asked me about baking sourdough bread I’m sure I’d have actually laughed at you.
 Now, I’m hooked on it.
+I’m all about using the best starter jar, cold retarding my dough, open baking multiple loaves.
 And I’m not the only one!

 Sourdough is making a resurgence, possibly thanks to the virus who shall not be named?
 Either way, it’s totally rad, and while it’s not complicated, there are a few things to that are helpful learn, so buckle up for a deep dive into bannetons!